-Usually, an ISP automatically provides its users with their own domain servers (DNS).
-Still, in some cases, you may need to stop using these servers and replace them with public DNS or VPN provider addresses.
+Usually, an ISP automatically provides its users with their domain servers (DNS).
+Still, you may need to stop using these servers and replace them with public DNS or VPN provider addresses in some cases.

 Starting with KeeneticOS 3.1, you can enable the option to ignore (disable) DNS servers automatically received from your provider in the web interface.
 This option is available for connections on 'Wired' page (enabling PPPoE/PPTP/L2TP), 'Wireless ISP', 'DSL connection'.